agaby/darl-dev/Darl.GraphQL/md/Edit_tree.md

 ### Text sequence elements
-A list of all the things you can enter at each point in the tree is availabe on the [text sequence elements page](text_sequence_elements)
+A list of all the things you can enter at each point in the tree is available on the [text sequence elements page](text_sequence_elements)

 # Phrase view